YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 ```

 At the top of our app file, we need to import dependencies.
 We expose the `Html` package to the application for use and then declare `Html.App` as `Html` for brevity when referencing it.
 Because we'll be writing a view function, we will expose `Html.Events` (for click events) and `Html.Attributes` to use IDs, types, classes, and other HTML element attributes.

+Everything we're going to write next falls into **The Elm Architecture**.
+In brief, this refers to the basic pattern of Elm application logic.
+It consists of `Model` (application state), `Update` (way to update the application state), and `View` (render the application state as HTML).
+You can read more about [The Elm Architecture in Elm's guide](http://guide.elm-lang.org/architecture).

 ```js
 main : Program Never